Boginn/crm/README.md

 # loke-crm
 (c) Finnbogi Jökull Pétursson, 2021.

+<i>When this project is deployed on Netlify the v-tabs tags in the app-bar do not render properly.</i>

 <p>There's quite a bit of repeating code that I would have liked to extract and refactor better.
 To do that I think it would be best to start over with all of that in mind.</p>